Celia Roberts supervises 5 postgraduate research students. If these students have produced research profiles, these are listed below:

 Teaching and Departmental Roles

-I am curently the Co-Director, with Imogen Tyler of the Centre for Gender and Women's Studies and also, with Imogen again, Joint Doctoral Director in the Department of Sociology.
+I am curently the Co-Director, with VIcky Singleton of the Centre for Gender and Women's Studies and also, with Anne Cronin, Joint Doctoral Director in the Department of Sociology.

 My research centres on the body, health, reproduction, sexuality and aging.
-I am currently writing a book on early onset puberty, entitled 'Puberty in Crisis: a bio-psycho-social account'.
+My latest book, entitled 'Puberty in Crisis: a bio-psycho-social account', for Cambridge University Press is available from September 2015 (http://www.cambridge.org/gb/academic/subjects/sociology/sociology-gender/puberty-crisis-sociology-early-sexual-development?format=HB).
 This book brings together feminist science studies, feminist theories of the body, sexuality and girlhood studies to explore the current global 'crisis' in sexual development.
-As listed below, I have several publications in this area.

 This work builds on my earlier book, Messengers of Sex: hormones, biomedicine and feminism (Cambridge University Press, 2007), which explores the role of hormones in producing sexually differentiated bodies (http://www.cambridge.org/catalogue/catalogue.asp?isbn=9780521681971).
 In it, I critically analyse scientific and biomedical texts, pharmaceutical advertisements, patient leaflets, and popular media accounts of sex hormones and how they work in our bodies.
 I have published several articles on this area (see below), with a particular focus on hormone replacement therapy.
 I am interested in questions of responsibility and risk in contemporary biomedicine, and in how patients come to make decisions about engaging with new medical technologies.

 I am also the co-author (with Sarah Franklin) of a book on genetics and reproduction, entitled Born and Made: An ethnography of preimplantation genetic diagnosis (Princeton University Press, 2006) (http://press.princeton.edu/titles/8313.html).
 This work is based on three years of ethnographic research of the so-called 'designer baby technique' (preimplantation genetic diagnosis, or PGD).
 This research was funded by the ESRC and MRC within the Innovative Health Technologies programme.
 With Franklin and Karen Throsby (Warwick University), I have also studied the donation of embryos to stem cell research within the PGD clinic (funded by the Wellcome Trust and CESAGen).
-Karen Throsby and I are continuing this work in genetics together, and are currently working on issues relating to puberty and obesity and genetics.
+Karen Throsby and Ihave since worked together on early puberty and obesity.

-My interest in new biomedical technologies has led to collaboration with colleagues in the Division of Health Research and the Centre for Science Studies.
-I have participated in 4 projects funded by the EU, two of which are ongoing.
+My interest in new biomedical technologies has led to collaboration with colleagues in the School of Health and Medicine and the Centre for Science Studies.
+I have participated in 5 projects funded by the EU; one of which is ongoing.
 In chronological order these are:

 1) A Thematic Network entitled 'Identifying Trends in European Medical Space' (ITEMS), which provides opportunities for scholars and students working on health and medical from social science and humanities' perspectives to come together at meetings and conferences and to develop international projects (see http://www.csi.ensmp.fr/WebCSI/ITEMS/index.htm);